Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Two-Bedroom Suite (the family-of-four flagship) or Ocean View Room for the entry-level family option.

-#18 in Maui for Family Holidays
+#18 in Maui for a Family Holiday

 Westin Ka'anapali Ocean Resort Villas